top of page

 1962

-James Baldwin, African‐American novelist publishes his first novel, Giovanni’s Room, a critically acclaimed work that explores bisexuality, as well as intimate relationships between men.
+James Baldwin, an African‐American novelist publishes his first novel, Giovanni’s Room, a critically acclaimed work that explores bisexuality, as well as intimate relationships between men.

 Frank Kameny, an astronomer dismissed from government service due for being homosexual.
 He then became the first openly gay man to testify before Congress.